EvidentSecurity/esp-sdk-java/docs/ScanIntervalsApi.md

 <a name="listForExternalAccount"></a>
 # **listForExternalAccount**
-> PaginatedCollection listForExternalAccount(externalAccountId, page, include)
+> PaginatedCollection listForExternalAccount(externalAccountId, include, page)

 Get a list of Scan Intervals